ni/measurement-plugin-labview/docs/README.md

 To run the measurements, follow the steps mentioned below:

-1. Open `LDOMeasurements.lvproj` from examples provided.
+1. Open `LDOMeasurements.lvproj` from the examples provided.

-2. Start the discovery service if not already started, the discovery service will be automatically started when working with TestStand.
+2. Start the discovery service if the measurement is to be used in InstrumentStudio Measurement Framework.

 3. Run the following VI to run the measurement service from `LDOMeasurements.lvproj` -To run Line Regulation, run `Run Service.vi` from `LineRegulation.lvlib`